apache/submarine/website/docs/gettingStarted/helm.md

 ---
-title: Deploy Submarine On K8s
+title: Deploy Submarine with Helm
 ---

 <!--